Learn how to make a sauce with healthy vegan ingredients. Here we use a base of cashews. Then we'll build the flavors based on your exact tastes. Fun!

 There are MANY foods you can use as a base for your sauce.
 One of my old standby faves is cashews.
 Why?
 Because they're a healthy fat that you need, and they whip into a very smooth and creamy sauce.

 My next step is to add ingredients that will balance the flavor of the sauce.
-These are sweet, sour, spicy/pungent and salty.
+These are sweet, sour, bitter, spicy/pungent and salty.

 But before you go there, check out the flavors that will match with your finished dish.
 Since I was making a Quinoa and Spinach Wrap, I looked over the Spinach Flavor Matches, but I could have also zeroed in on the Quinoa Flavor Matches and the results would have been just as fantastic.
 Just choose one main ingredient from your finished dish to focus on, as this will be sufficient.